Periodontology: Canada

-India

-Periodontics is offered as a specialization field of dentistry in India.
-Periodontists attend a Master of Dental Surgery (M.D.S.) program affiliated with dental schools in India.
-The minimum qualification required for the M.D.S. degree is a Bachelor of Dental Surgery.
-A majority of dental schools in India offer M.D.S. degrees specializing in periodontology.
-The course is three years and students are trained for implantology as well as diagnosis and treatment of peri-implant diseases along with periodontology.

-United Kingdom

-The British Society of Periodontology exists to promote the art and science of periodontology.
-Their membership includes specialist practitioners, periodontists, general dentists, consultants and trainees in restorative dentistry, clinical academics, dental hygienists and therapists, specialist trainees in periodontology and many others.

-Specialist training in periodontics in the UK is either a three-year full-time program or four years at three days per week.
-At the end of the training, candidates are awarded a Master of Clinical Dentistry (MClinDent) before being entered on the specialist list held by the General Dental Council.

 United States

 The American Dental Association (ADA)-accredited programs are a minimum of three years in length.
 According to the American Academy of Periodontology, U.S.-trained periodontists are specialists in the prevention, diagnosis and treatment of periodontal diseases and oral inflammation, and in the placement and maintenance of dental implants.
 Many periodontists also diagnose and treat oral pathology.
-Historically, periodontics served as the basis for the specialty of oral medicine.
+Historically, periodontics served as the basis for the speciality of oral medicine.
 Following successful completion of post-graduate training a periodontist becomes board-eligible for the American Board of Periodontology examination.

 Maintenance

 After periodontal treatment, whether it be surgical or non-surgical, maintenance periodontal therapy is essential for a long-term result and stabilization of periodontal disease.
 There is also a difference in the maintenance of different types of periodontal disease, as there are different types, such as:

 Gingivitis

 The reversible inflammation of the gums is easily prevented by patients.
 After the removal of the inflammatory product, usually plaque or calculus, this allows the gums room to heal.
 This is done by patients thoroughly cleaning teeth every day with a soft bristle toothbrush and an interdental aid.
 This can be floss, interdental brushes, or whatever is preferred by the patient.
 Without patient compliance and constant removal of plaque and calculus, gingivitis cannot be treated completely and can progress to irreversible periodontitis.